 The placement of IV catheters is particularly important; their numbers and diameter will influence the rate of response to treatment.
-Large bore catheters allow faster flow of fluids compared to smaller ones.
-More than one catheter can allow concurrent delivery of two bags of fluids as opposed to one, particularly important in large dogs.
+Large bore catheters allow faster flow of fluids compared to smaller ones, while multiple catheter can allow concurrent delivery of two bags of fluids as opposed to one – particularly important in large dogs.
 Therefore, always attempt to place the largest catheters possible (i.e. 18g or larger for large breed dogs) into the cephalic veins.

 Once the catheter(s) have been placed, collect approximately 2-3ml of blood for baseline measurements.
 These can be collected directly from the catheters.
 These should include:

 So how much fluid and how fast should you deliver it?
 My go to fluid is crystalloids and I generally start with a 20ml/kg bolus of an alkalinising crystalloid such as Hartmanns or Plasmalyte 148.
 I perform bolus therapy, so 10 to 20ml/kg fluid doses rather than shock rates 90ml/kg/hr as I feel it allows me to better titrate my fluid therapy to effect.
 It also helps minimise excessive fluid administration and the problems with haemodilution such as anaemia, hypoproteinemia and prolonged coagulation times.

 Improvement in mentation is not often reliable as the sedative effect of analgesia (which I generally give during fluid resuscitation) often confounds this effect.

 A quick note on lactate; I don’t use the baseline reading as a prognostic indicator or an indicator of gastric necrosis.
 This is supported by recent findings that: it is not the level of lactate that is predictive, but rather, the degree of improvement in response to fluid resuscitation and gastric decompression.

-After commencing IV fluid resuscitation, I generally administer pain relief whilst the team is preparing for gastric decompression.
+After starting IV fluid resuscitation, I generally administer pain relief whilst the team is preparing for gastric decompression.
 To keep things simple I stick to an easily accessible pure opioid agonist, such as methone at 0.2mg/kg intravenously.
 I avoid subcutaneous or even intramuscular administration as the patient is often in shock; the peripheral blood is shunted centrally to the heart and the brain and absorption can be variable.